Team-Technophiles/BatteryRULpredictor/README.md

 # Portend
 ### We predict, you benefit.
+ Predicting RUL of EV batteries using AI and ML algorithms.

 ## Let's Hack 4.0

 We are team technophiles and participated in hackathon organized by PDEU and PDPU IIC.